wdi-sg/tictactoe/README.md

 - The simplest implementation of this game is simply 9 buttons or divs with click events attached to each of them.
 Clicking on a square just changes the text of the element to X or O. After 9 moves are played the game doesn't do anything else.
 If the users want to continue playing they can refresh the page.
 - The first version of the game can just be a grid - no need to create the tictactoe board faithfully.
 - When the user clicks each button it sets a global variable that holds the current player. (starts as a null value when the game loads, is x after the first turn, then switches between players)
+- The first version of the game you can simply start with the elements already in the HTML.
 ```
 if player turn is null or player turn is o
   player turn is x